RofiProfi/rofiprofi.github.io/README.md

 •	Home page with the products
 •	Cart page in which a customer can delete one product or all products from the cart, edit quantity of the products in the cart and proceed to check page.
 •	Check page
-•	Admin page in which a admin can see history of orders Back-end and design of database done by me.
+•	Admin page in which the admin can see history of orders Back-end and design of database done by me.
 Front-end of the project did colleague of mine.
 Note: Project is not completed but all the named functions work.